yuvalc7/Twitch-Simple/README.md

 ## About the App
- a clone of web application Twitch TV
+ A clone of web application Twitch TV

  ### logged in vs not logged in
    logged in :